Shape of a membrane on a liquid interface with arbitrary curvatures

+We have constructed solutions that satisfy force balance and the boundary conditions~\cite{SM}.
+Uniqueness theorems for such traction boundary value problem require the elasticity to be positive definite~\cite{Knops1971Uniqueness}, which is not the case in our model because the sheet can compress under zero compressive stress.
+Nevertheless, the agreement with the numerical simulations allows us to conjecture that the solution is unique for $H\neq 0$.
+We also note that, because in our model the bending modulus is zero, there are no continuity constraints on the second and third derivatives of the height.

-The second assumption is the restriction to small slopes.
-Going beyond is a considerable challenge for mainly two reasons.
-First, there is no interface with constant mean and Gaussian curvatures, so that the very question that we ask and answer here should be modified.
+We determine the shape of the sheet in presence of finite slopes numerically.
+We find that the sheet can adopt a cylindrical shape over a central region or over the whole sheet, depending on the pressure applied under the interface and the shape of the frame (Fig.~\ref{fig:finite}).
+Finding analytical solutions for finite slopes is a considerable challenge for two main reasons.
+First, there is no interface with constant mean and Gaussian curvatures, so that the very question to ask is different.
 Second, even in the simplest, axisymmetric situation where $\kappa_x=\kappa_y$, the sheet breaks axisymmetry and no analytical solution is known~\cite{Paulsen2015}.

+Finally, we test these predictions by realizing these boundary conditions in an experiment.
+We spin-coat polystyrene films of thickness $t$ and Young's modulus $E=\qty{3.4}{\giga\pascal}$, which we then cut into a disc of radius $\qty{1.7}{\milli\meter}$ and float onto a dish of deionized water ($\gamma = \qty{72}{\milli\newton\per\meter}$)~\cite{Huang2007,Timounay2020, SM}.
+To impose a general surface geometry around the film, we take a piece of $\qty{0.8}{\milli\meter}$ stainless steel wire and bend its end into a circle, and then deform the circle into an undulating frame with peak-to-peak height $\qty{0.74}{\milli\meter}$ and inner radius $\qty{2.4}{\milli\meter}$.
+We lower the frame onto the water surface to corral the film within it.
+Raising and lowering the frame via a micrometer stage allows to tune the pressure across the interface, via the hydrostatic pressure.